sergiodxa/remix-utils/README.md

 ### DynamicLinks

+> **Warning**: Deprecated in favor of the `V2_MetaFunction`.
+This will be removed in the next major version.
+Check below for the new way to do this.

 If you need to create `<link />` tags based on the loader data instead of being static, you can use the `DynamicLinks` component together with the `DynamicLinksFunction` type.

 In the route you want to define dynamic links add `handle` export with a `dynamicLinks` method, this method should implement the `DynamicLinksFunction` type.